 For Cronbach’s alpha, we used formulas 2 & 3 from Duhachek and Lacobucci (2004) to calculate the standard error in the meta-analysis.
 Heterogeneity was estimated using the tau value, which indicates the standard deviation of the distribution of true Cronbach’s alpha coefficients for a measure, and tested using the Cochran’s Q test for each measure.

-The RG meta-analysis was performed using the rma function from the metafor R package (Viechtbauer, 2010).
+The RG meta-analysis was performed using the rma function from the metafor R package (*v`r getNamespaceVersion("metafor")[[1]]`*; Viechtbauer, 2010).
 Defaults settings were used.
 We implemented no correction for bias, because the Many Labs replications were not at risk of publication bias.

 The average calculated Cronbach’s alpha coefficient across replication sets was 0.787 with a standard deviation of 0.167.
 Figure 1 displays the distributions of the calculated Cronbach’s Alpha scores from each lab for each measure, separated by successful and unsuccessful replication.